 As is often the case in a small town, Battletown doesn't have a public transportation system that people use for their commute.

-The population of Battletown has a very low overall level of education: only 9.75% of people over 25 hold a 4-year college degree or higher.
+The citizens of Battletown have a very low rate of college education: just 9.75% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Battletown in 2022 was $37,972, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $151,888 for a family of four.
 However, Battletown contains both very wealthy and poor people as well.